 - Get rid of assets.
 Take pictures of what you have and write down any important information.
 Assets like leases and permits may be transferred to someone else, but you should speak to an intellectual property lawyer before doing so.
 Prepare all the items you want to sell by repairing or washing them or donate those that cannot be sold to get a tax deduction.
 An experienced appraiser may help you determine the value of many of your assets so that you get the most out of your sale.
 Choose the best date for the sale by determining if your items are seasonal or used year-round, and sell items at your current business location to avoid losing value on any of them.

 - Fix your financials.
 On your business tax return, make sure you check off that it will be the final one filed.
 Let the IRS know that any forms regarding employment will not be filed due to the closing.
 The Employer Identification Number (EIN) will have to be closed.
 Take care of any debts or file for bankruptcy if the debts cannot be taken care of.
 All business accounts should be closed or canceled.

 - Formally dissolve the business.
 Without doing so, you may be held responsible for any taxes and filings pertaining to the business.
 Cancel all licenses, permits, and registered business names.
 Keep tax and employment records for at least five years after shutting down.

 - Accept and move on.
 Whatever the case may be, the business closing does not mean you failed.
 Accepting the circumstances may be hard, but it's best to move on.

 If you need help with closing down a business, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.